yochaigal/cairn/adventures/conversions/the-sky-blind-spire.md

 - If they have any sparks, d6 Undines appear and attempt to reclaim them.
 - If they do not have sparks, the Undines may ask them to destroy the altar.
 - A Spellbook or Relic is found in the fountain, along with Plate Armor.
 Undines will protect them unless the group agrees to destroy the altar.
-- Blue tapestryon left covers a doorway, the hallway behind it receding into darkness,
+- Blue tapestry on left covers a doorway, the hallway behind it receding into darkness,
-- Dooron right leads to what seems like another room.
+- Door on right leads to what seems like another room.
 - Window on far side of the fountain has a chain.

 ### Undines
 13hp 13 STR, 18 DEX, 15 WIL, pressure jet (d8)
-- Critical damage: overwhelmed by the wave and pushed far away.
+- _critical damage_: overwhelmed by the wave and pushed far away.
 - Impair any damage against them unless it would freeze/boil water.

 ## 8. Room